tdlm/WordPress-Plugin-Boilerplate/docs/README.md

 4. Update documentation

 ### Styling
-- Modify SCSS files in `assets/scss/`
+- Modify SCSS files in `src/scss/`
 - Use the provided CSS classes and utilities
 - Follow the established design system
 - Ensure responsive design

 ### JavaScript
-- Extend the existing JavaScript objects
+- Extend the existing JavaScript objects in `src/js/`
 - Use the provided AJAX utilities
 - Follow WordPress JavaScript standards
 - Handle errors gracefully